On Bellman's Optimality Principle for zs-POSGs: HSVI for zs-POSGs when

 \begin{restatable}[Proof in App.~\extref{proofLemFiniteTrials}]{lemma}{lemFiniteTrials} \IfAppendix{{\em (originally stated on page~\pageref{lem:finiteTrials})}}{} Assuming a depth-independent Lipschitz constant $\l$, and with $\WUL \eqdef \norm{U^{(0)}-L^{(0)}}_\infty$, the length of trajectories is upper-bounded by

 \end{restatable}

 Note that (i) the classical upper-bound is retrieved when $\radius=0$ (Eq.~(6.7) in \cite{Smith-phd07}), and (ii) this gives us the maximum horizon $H_{\max}$ needed to solve the problem.
+In the case of a problem with finite horizon problem $H$, this means that some trajectories may be shorter than $H$.
 Now, knowing that any trial terminates in bounded time allows deriving the following results, in order.

 \begin{restatable}[Proof in App.~\extref{proofLemThr}]{theorem}{lemThr} \IfAppendix{{\em (originally stated on page~\pageref{lem|thr})}}{} Consider a trial $(\occ_0,\dots,\occ_\depth)$ of length $\depth$ and consider that the backward updates of $U_{\depth-1}$ and $L_{\depth-1}$ have {\bf not yet} been performed.
-Then \begin{enumerate} \item $\width(\cK_{\occ_{\depth-1}}\hat{V}(\occ_{\depth-1})) \leq \thr(\depth-1) - 2 \radius \l_\depth $, and \item for every $\occ'_{\depth-1}$ satisfying $\norm{\occ'_{\depth-1}-\occ_{\depth-1}}_{\p} \leq \radius$, it holds: $\width(\cK_{\occ_{\depth-1}}\hat{V}(\occ'_{\depth-1})) \leq \thr(\depth-1).$ \end{enumerate} \end{restatable}
+Then \begin{enumerate} \item $\width(\cK_{\occ_{\depth-1}}\hat{V}(\occ_{\depth-1})) \leq \thr(\depth-1) - 2 \radius \l_{\depth-1} $, and \item for every $\occ'_{\depth-1}$ satisfying $\norm{\occ'_{\depth-1}-\occ_{\depth-1}}_{\p} \leq \radius$, it holds: $\width(\cK_{\occ_{\depth-1}}\hat{V}(\occ'_{\depth-1})) \leq \thr(\depth-1).$ \end{enumerate} \end{restatable}

 \begin{theorem} Algorithm~\ref{alg|HSVI|zsOMG} terminates with an $\epsilon$-approximation of $V^*_0(\occ_0)$. \end{theorem}